gdmoney/quotes/README.md

 **"In life our first job is this, to divide and distinguish things into two categories: externals I cannot control, but the choices I make with regard to them I do control.
 Where will I find good and bad?
 In me, in my choices."**
 **"It’s impossible to learn that which you think you already know."**
+**"Wealth consists not in having great possessions, but in having few wants."**
 -- *Epictetus*